John Gaspar Ferdinand de Marchin, Comte de Granville: Life

 In 1658 Charles II of England made him a Knight of the Garter.

-He participated in the disastrous campaign in the Portuguese Restoration War under John of Austria (1663–1664).
+He participated in the disastrous campaign in the Portuguese Restoration War under John Joseph of Austria (1663–1664).
 He also led the Spanish troops against the French in the north of France, where he was defeated in 1667 by François de Créquy.

 Marchin then retired to his estate at Modave Castle, where he spent his entire fortune on its restoration, which took 15 years.

 Family

 Marchin married Marie de Balzac d'Entragues, daughter of the Marquis de Clermont, counsellor to the King of France.